thomasfjen/enderwire_nonpro/README.md

 And DarkDogs Rev2 https://github.com/boubounokefalos/Ender_SW/tree/Rev.2

-There are mounts for the original PSU, also use the extension_left_a_orig_psu.stl then instead.
+There are mounts for the original PSU, the thick non-meanwell one.
-With original PSU is the thick non-meanwell psu meant.
-It is advisable to not use a lower panel then(or create a cutout), as the psu fan is very close to the panel.
+It is advisable to not use a lower panel then (or create a cutout), as the psu fan is very close to the panel.

 Overview of changes: